wenlzhang/obsidian-tag-index/README.md

    - Using the "Add tag to Tag Index" command
 4. Rearrange your tags by dragging and dropping them
 5. Click on any tag to see a list of notes that use it
+6. **Hover over a note name to preview its content**

+## Tag handling

+The plugin intelligently handles tag names in various formats:

+- The plugin provides notifications when:
+  - A tag is successfully added to the index
+  - You attempt to add a tag that already exists in the index
+  - The Tag Index view is not active when trying to add a tag

+## Settings

+- **Add new tags to top**: When enabled, new tags will be added to the top of the tag list.
+When disabled, they will be added to the bottom.

 ## Installation